Skip to Main Content

 NIH suggests that authors include the points above as a statement in the Submitted Manuscript.
 Such a statement may accompany the required funding acknowledgment.

-Sample language from NIH to be included in the Submitted Manuscript and the accepted AAM:
+Sample language from NIH that may be included in the Submitted Manuscript and the accepted AAM:

 This manuscript is the result of funding in whole or in part by the National Institutes of Health (NIH).
 It is subject to the NIH Public Access Policy.
 Through acceptance of this federal funding, NIH has been given a right to make this manuscript publicly available in PubMed Central upon the Official Date of Publication, as defined by NIH.